XinRC/CS-2124/lectures/lecture13/README.md

 ### Namespaces
 Namespaces can be considered as containers.
-Suppose within a program, there is two functions named the same thing - by using a namespace for it, we can keep the same
+Suppose within a program, there is two functions named the same thing - by using a namespace for it, we can keep the same function name for them but specify the namespace for which the program resides in.
+To call a method that reside in a namespace, there are a few methods:

-Namespaces allow for two or more entities to have the same namespace.
+- `using namespace [Namespace Name]` - in the global scope would provide a broader scope for the namespace to be used.
+- `using namespace [Namespace Name]` - in a function scope would provide a limited scope for the namespace to be used.
+- `[Namespace Name]::[Function Name]` - is the most explicit option, allowing you to specify which function of which namespace you want to use.